phphe/he-tree-react/docs/index.md

   - title: Easy to customize
     details: Simple structure, few built-in style, so the style and UI can be easily customized.
 ---

+## Features

+- Drag with a customizable placeholder.
+- The height of the node is not fixed.
+- Based on HTML Drag and Drop API.
+- Both flat data and tree-shaped data supported.
+- Drag from external.
+- Open or expand.
+Open node when drag onto it.
+- Checked, semi-checked.
+- Big data, virtual list.
+- Examples for update data.